-Statute Chapter 103D.351, which requires watershed districts to file an annual report with the Board of Soil and Water
+Statutes Chapter 103D.351, which requires watershed districts to file an annual report with the Board of Soil and Water

 Resources and the Department of Natural Resources.

-Minnesota Regulation MR 8410.0150 requires the report to contain certain information.
+Metropolitan watershed districts are required to follow reporting requirements set forth in MR 8410.0150.